timescale/docs/ai/python-interface.md

     []

-And one more example where we define the predicates as a variable and use grouping with parenthesis:
+And one more example where the predicates are defined as a variable and use grouping with parenthesis:

 ``` python